auto-mat/ride-to-work-by-bike-frontend/doc/dev/router_rules.md

 |     ✓     |       ✓        |       ✓        |           ✗           |     ✓      |          ✗          |           app full            |

 - User Admin decides on further access inside the full app access (company coordinator), but this is not yet implemented via router rules.
+- Access "app full + register-challenge" only allows register-challenge route (not register-coordinator).